Be aware of the seven big mistakes Dr. Phil says mothers-in-law and daughters-in-law can make when their families unite.

 Are you or someone you love in an unhealthy relationship?
 Dr. Frank Lawlis, Chairman of the Dr. Phil Advisory Board, says there are warning signs to look out for.

-Are you in a rollercoaster relationship that is on again, off again, on again?
-Perhaps you divorced too soon and are now contemplating a recommitment to that same person?
 Dr. Phil implores his guests to do the necessary work to fix what was broken in their relationship before they head down the aisle a second time.

 Troy Dunn is a professional people finder who helps find missing parents, siblings and long-lost friends.
 He shares his top tips for conducting a search of your own.